 The Board of Management has an oversight role in relation to the reporting requirements set out in the Child Protection Procedures and a Child Protection Oversight Report is presented at every Board of Management meeting.

 Designated Liaison Person (DLP) – Ms Diane Birnie, Principal

-Deputy Designated Liaison Person (DDLP) – Mr Stephen Brett, Deputy Principal
+Deputy Designated Liaison Person (DDLP) – Mr Andrew Purcell, Deputy Principal

-- Signed Child Protection and Safe-guarding Statement Nov 2019
+- Combined Signed Child Protection and Safe-guarding Documents 29 June 2020

 - Child Protection Guidelines for Primary and Post Primary Schools 2017